 set by the Australian Government.

-On a sliding scale of Basic to Gold, Basic covers the least and Gold covers the most.
+In terms of minimum coverage requirements, Basic covers the least and Gold covers the most.

-Health funds don’t need to stick to the minimum—they can offer more coverage than is required in each
+Health funds don’t need to stick to the minimum — they can offer more coverage than is required in the Basic,

-This article will help you understand the government’s minimum requirements for what’s included on
+This article will help you understand the Australian Government’s minimum requirements for what’s included on

 each tier of Hospital cover, as well as how HBF’s coverage stacks up.